servicetitan/lazy-proxy/README.md

 ## Lazy Dependency Injection

-Lazy proxies can be used for IoC containers to improve performance by changing the resolve behavior.
+Lazy proxies can be used for IoC containers to improve performance by changing resolution behavior.

 More info can be found in the article about [Lazy Dependency Injection for .NET](https://dev.to/hypercodeplace/lazy-dependency-injection-37en).